Pyomo/pyomo/doc/OnlineDocs/explanation/solvers/pyrosdir/overview.rst

 .. note::
     PyROS accepts models in which there are:

-    1. Bounds declared on the ``Var`` objects representing components of the variable vectors
+    1. Bounds declared on the :class:`~pyomo.core.base.var.Var`
+       objects representing components of the variable vectors
     2. Ranged inequality constraints

 In order to cast the robust optimization counterpart of the